Sports betting systems

 How they are sold to you

-Here's how sports betting systems might be
+Here's how sports betting systems might be sold to you:

 - Investment jargon - Salesmen will use terms

 such as ' trading', 'investment', 'tax free', 'low risk' or 'risk

 free profit'.
 They'll make it sound like an investment but it's

 nothing more than gambling.